awslabs/LISA/lib/docs/admin/ui-configuration.md

 4. Retrieval-Augmented Generation (RAG) Settings
     - Modify the number of RAG documents to be included in the retrieval process (TopK)
-    - Activate or inactivate RAG document uploads
+    - Activate or deactivate RAG document uploads

 5. Contextual Document Management
     - Control the ability to upload in-context documents